ropensci/ramlegacy/README.md

 Use of the RAM Legacy Stock Assessment Database is subject to a [Fair Use Policy.](http://ramlegacy.marinebiodiversity.ca/ram-legacy-stock-assessment-database/ram-legacy-stock-assessment-database-fair-use-policy)

-Please cite the RAM Legacy Stock Assessment Database as follows:
+Please cite the paper associated with RAM Legacy Stock Assessment Database as follows:

 Ricard, D., Minto, C., Jensen, O.P. and Baum, J.K.
 (2013) Evaluating the knowledge base and status of commercially exploited marine species with the RAM Legacy Stock Assessment Database.
 Fish and Fisheries 13 (4) 380-398.
 DOI: 10.1111/j.1467-2979.2011.00435.x

+If you are using any of the older versions(1.0, 2.0, 2.5, 3.0, 4.3) then please cite the paper.

+If you are using any of the latest versions(4.40¸ 4.41, 4.44) then please cite the paper and see the zenodo doi for instructions to add the relevant citation for the latest versions.